Xierumeng/Xierumeng.github.io/About.md

 # Copyright

 Please ask me for permission before copying anything on this website.
 Please also give credit and link back to this website if I do give permission for using my content.

+(Really, it's rude to randomly take my stuff.
+I worked hard on this, ya know?)

 # Acknowledgements